Intentional Blogging: How to Write with Purpose, Poise, & Passion

-On a rainy October afternoon, I passed one of my favorite bookstores and felt this little tug to go inside.
-I followed the hunch, entered the store, and felt drawn to a specific aisle.
-Within minutes I was holding the book and flipping through it, then walking to the till to purchase it.
+That's exactly how I stumbled across Roy Peter Clark's book, "Writing Tools: 50 Essential Strategies for Every Writer".
+On a rainy October afternoon, I walked by one of my favorite bookstores and felt this little tug to go inside.
+I followed the hunch, went in, and then I felt drawn to a specific aisle.
+Within minutes I was holding Writing Tools in my hands and flipping through it.
+Then I was walking to the till to purchase it.

-Now, not even halfway through the book, it’s completely flipped my writing style on its head.
-I’ve always felt like my “calling” was to be a writer – way back to the days of submitting short stories to contests at my local library, age 10 (yes, I was a huge nerd).
-But until reading this book I’d never really invested much into learning about writing or improving my skills.
+I’m only halfway through the book now, and it's already flipped my writing style on its head.
+I've always felt called to be a writer - way back to the days of submitting my short stories to contests at my local library, aged 10.
+But until reading this book I'd never really invested much into learning about writing or improving my writing skills.

-This book, along with Elizabeth Gilbert’s BIG MAGIC, have given me SO much more confidence in my writing, along with the kick-in-the-butt I needed to start a daily writing practice.
-I’ve been writing my little buns off, and I honestly feel like I’m getting better each day.
+Writing Tools, along with Elizabeth Gilbert's book Big Magic, has given me so much more confidence in my writing — along with the kick-in-the-butt I needed to start a daily writing practice.
+I've been writing my little buns off, and I honestly feel like I'm getting better every day!

 How do you feel about your writing skills?
 Do you worry your message is getting lost in the shuffle?
 Do you struggle to get your point across?
 Are you having trouble finding your "voice"?

-When you read tips for improving your writing (including the ones below!), remember: These are ideas and suggestions, not hard-and-fast rules.
-They are “tools”, and you can choose to use ’em or lose ’em.
-It’s UP TO YOU.
-It’s YOUR writing.
+Any writing advice you’re given is simply ideas and suggestions, not hard-and-fast rules.
+They’re "tools", and you can choose to use 'em or lose 'em.
+It's up to you.
+It's your writing.

-This is Roy Peter Clark’s first lesson, and it really struck a chord with me.
-Sometimes – especially with blogging – it is SO okay to chuck grammar and punctuation “rules” out the window.
+This is Roy Peter Clark's first lesson in the book, and I love it.
+Sometimes, especially with blogging, it is totally okay to chuck grammar and punctuation "rules" out the window.
 Your goal is to convey your message in a way that makes sense to your readers and has flow, purpose, and cohesion.
-You’re not writing an english essay!
+You're not writing an English essay!

 If you want to use exclamation marks, do it!!!
 If you want to use #hashtags, go for it.
-There’s no one stopping you.
-In fact, adding those little bits of flavor and “you-ness” will make your blog stand out from all the others out there.
+There's no one stopping you.
+In fact, adding those little bits of flavor and "you-ness" will only make your blog stand out the sea of others.

 Becoming a writer is simple: Start writing.
-This point was made in both Clarke and Gilbert’s books, and amidst its beautiful simplicity, it’s also slightly terrifying…
+This point was made in both Clarke and Gilbert's books, and although it’s beautifully simple, it's also slightly terrifying...

 What if no one likes my writing?
 What if I try and fail?
 What if it's bloody terrible?